Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: Abstract

 \section{Abstract}

 We treat the 1D shock tube problem, establishing existence of steady solutions of full (nonisentropic) polytropic gas dynamics with arbitrary noncharacteristic data.
 We present also numerical experiments indicating uniqueness and time-asymptotic stability of such solutions.
 At the same time, we give an example of an (artificial) equation of state possessing a convex entropy for which there holds nonuniqueness of solutions.
 This is associated with instability and Hopf bifurcation to time-periodic solutions.
-In a second part, we study general systems of viscous conservation laws and we state results on existence, stability and spectral stability of steady states in restricted cases.